-In civil cases, the winning party may incur the following costs:
+In civil cases, the winning party can incur the following costs:

 - other legal and non-legal expenses.

-The losing party incurs the same costs as the winning party, but may also be ordered by the judge to bear the costs incurred by the winning party.
+The losing party can incur the same costs as the winning party, but can also be convicted by the judge to bear the costs incurred by the winning party.

-Where can I find information on the cost of proceedings in the Netherlands?
+Where can I find information on cost sources in the Netherlands?

-In what languages can I obtain information on the cost of proceedings in the Netherlands?
+In what languages can I obtain information on cost sources in the Netherlands?

 Where can I find additional information on costs?

-Where can I find information on the average length of time that different procedings take?
+Where can I find information on the average length of time different procedures take?

-The annual report by the Council for the Judiciary (Raad voor de rechtspraak) gives figures on the time taken to bring cases to a conclusion.
-The report is available online on the Dutch Judiciary website.
+The annual report of the Council for the Judiciary includes figures on the length of time taken to complete proceedings.
+The report is available online on the Court’s website.

-Where information on costs is published, the figures given do not include VAT (where applicable).
+Where information on costs is published, figures given are exclusive of VAT (where applicable).

 What are the applicable rates?

-The general VAT rate applied to goods and services is 21%.
+The general VAT rate for goods and services is 21 %.

 When does the losing party have to pay the winning party’s costs?

-- Translations from or into French, German and English are remunerated at a rate of EUR 0.79 per line.
-A rate of EUR 0.14 per word (target language) applies to other languages and of EUR 0.28 per character applies to oriental languages.
+- Translators will receive a fee per translated line.
+Translations from or into French, German and English are remunerated at a rate of EUR 0,79 per line.
+For other European languages, a rate of EUR 1,20 per line is charged.
+For other European languages and for many of the non-European languages, the rate is EUR 1,51 and for other non-European languages a rate of EUR 1,69 per line.

 For more information on the reimbursement of translators and interpreters, please refer to the Criminal Fees Decree 2003.